jwkc2/jwkc2.github.io/_posts/2015-12-14-Core-Principles.md

 * No egos.
 Insecure narcissists are a misery to work with.
 * No false economies.
 Penny-wise, pound foolish.
 * No ignored ‘smells’.
-Notice it - record it, highlight it.
+Notice it, record it, highlight it.

 * No-one owns anything.
 The illusion of ownership ▶︎ silos ▶︎ disaster
 * Never ask anyone to do something you’re not prepared to do yourself.
-* Taste your food… before serving it to someone else.
+* Taste your cooking... before serving it to someone else.
 * Good Estimation = Experience + Pessimism.
 Lots of pessimism.